 While working on a project, automatically generate a volume envelope to duck music behind dialogue, sound effects, or any other audio clip using the Ducking parameter in the Essential Sound panel.
-This feature simplifies the steps taken to achieve professional-sounding audio mixes.
+Powered by Adobe Sensei, this feature simplifies the steps needed to achieve professional-sounding audio mixes.

 Input monitoring allows you to preview the input coming from your recording device before starting the actual recording by either observing the level meters or listening to it.

-This release of Audition let you view session and media timecode overlays in the Video panel.
+Audition CC lets you view session and media timecode overlays in the Video panel.
 You can also lock your video output to your external display.
-The timecode overlay displays the current time display string as an overlay on the video panel and the video fullscreen monitor.
+The timecode overlay displays the current time display string as an overlay on the Video panel and the video fullscreen monitor.

-Multichannel audio workflow allows you to separate all audio channels to unique clips automatically.
+Multichannel audio workflows allow you to separate all audio channels to unique clips automatically.
 You can customize the channels assigned to a clip and adjust Specific Channel Routing.

-The new onboarding experience offers new users a series of guided walkthroughs of common tasks.
-These guides helps to navigate the core functionality and capabilities with ease, including reducing background noise, mixing audio elements, and producing a simple podcast.
-Coach marks and concise tutorials are offered inside the application to enable you to get started with Audition.
+In-app tutorials offer new users a series of guided walkthroughs of common tasks.
+These guides help you navigate the core functionality and capabilities with ease, including reducing background noise, mixing audio elements, and producing a simple podcast.
+Coach marks and concise tutorials are offered inside the application to help you get started with Audition.

-The Essential Sound panel gives you a complete toolset to mix your audio for achieving professional-quality output.
-The panel provides simple controls to unify volume levels, repair sound, improve clarity, and add special effects.
-The effects help your video projects sound like a professional audio engineer has mixed them.
-You can save the applied adjustments as presets for reuse and they reflect in the full Audition toolset, making them handy for more audio refinements.
+The Essential Sound panel gives you a complete toolset to mix your audio and achieve professional-quality output.
+The panel provides simple controls to unify volume levels, repair sound, improve clarity, and add special effects — so your video projects sound like a professional audio engineer has mixed them.
+You can save the applied adjustments as presets for reuse in Audition, making them handy for more audio refinements.

-Create remixes of music files from a collection.
+Create remixes of music files from a collection using Adobe Sensei’s machine learning.
 For example, you can take a song that has a longer duration and create a shorter version that still sounds like the original.
 You can recompose any piece of music in your collection to fit the video or project duration.

 Match loudness in audio clips, and apply correction to support various loudness standards and true peak limiting.
 The Match Loudness panel replaces the old Match Volume panel.

 Get the most out of your editing experience in Audition by using a full-screen dual-monitor workflow.
 Display the contents of your video panel full-screen on a secondary monitor using HDMI, DVI, or VGA.
-This feature is especially useful for editing Foley and sound effects to video, recording ADR (Automatic Dialog Replacement) or voiceovers, and displaying your work as you edit.
+This feature is especially useful for editing Foley and sound effects to video, recording automated dialog replacement (ADR) or voiceovers, and displaying your work as you edit.

-Audition can import markers from any file containing XMP marker metadata including video files from Premiere Pro and Prelude.
+Audition can import markers from any file containing XMP marker metadata, including video files from Premiere Pro and Adobe Prelude CC.
 You can import markers into either an audio file (displayed in the Waveform editor) or a multitrack composition in Audition.
 You can share these markers with third-party applications by exporting the markers to a CSV file using the Markers panel.
 At any point, you can import the CSV markers file back into Audition.

 Audition lets you set custom levels for Yellow (Caution) and Red (Warning) indicators in the Level Meters panel.
 You can conform to station regulations or personal preferences by selecting custom values for level meter crossover points.
-In the Preferences dialog, select Playback, and specify the Yellow and Red levels.
+In the Preferences dialog box, select Playback and specify the Yellow and Red levels.

-You can now schedule recordings in advance and Audition captures them automatically, or starts recording immediately for a specified duration.
+Schedule recordings in advance and Audition will capture them automatically, or start recording immediately for a specified duration.

-The new Target Dynamic Range option in Audition provides better control over volume leveling for spoken content.
+The Target Dynamic Range option in Audition provides better control over volume leveling for spoken content.

-Audition can now read, modify, and generate iXML metadata. iXML metadata is typically captured by audio recording devices or on-location audio recording software such as Metacorder for Mac.
-An important feature of iXML metadata is the ability to select and mark the best takes, and record on-set notes.
+Audition can read, modify, and generate iXML metadata.
+This metadata is typically captured by audio recording devices or on-location audio recording software such as Metacorder for Mac.
+Important features of iXML metadata are the ability to select and mark the best takes, and to record on-set notes.